harryuan65/Fretboard/README.md

 ## Functionality

-1. Give the Key and Scale name, show scales on the fretboard.
+1. Give a Key and Scale name, show scales on the fretboard.
 2. (WIP) Give the chord name and the quality name, find all the notes for the chord

 ## Environment